• All

 Subho Chakrabarti E-Mail

-Professor at Department of Psychiatry, Postgraduate Institute of Medical Education and Research (PGIMER), Chandigarh, India.
+Professor at Department of Psychiatry, Postgraduate Institute of Medical Education and Research (PGIMER), Chandigarh, India

-Research Keywords: bipolar disorders; telepsychiatry; caregiving; treatment adherence; liaison psychiatry
+Research Keywords: Bipolar disorders, telepsychiatry, caregiving, treatment adherence, liaison psychiatry

 About the Special Issue

 The burden of mental illnesses and substance use disorders is disproportionately high in low- and middle-income countries (LAMICs).
-Moreover, up to 90% of the individuals with mental disorders in need of treatment do not receive proper mental health care.
+Moreover, up to 90% of individuals with mental disorders in need of treatment do not receive adequate mental health care.
 A lack of economic resources and trained manpower, inequitable distribution of resources, social challenges including stigma, discrimination, poverty, and lack of political will to prioritize mental health care are the primary reasons for this large treatment gap.
-Telepsychiatry or tele-mental health care is a viable means of augmenting conventional health services, which struggle to meet the demands for treatment in LAMICs.
+Telepsychiatry or tele-mental health care is a viable means of augmenting conventional health services, which often struggle to meet the demands for treatment in LAMICs.

-Keywords: telepsychiatry; tele-mental health care; low- and middle-income countries; treatment; implementation
+Keywords: Telepsychiatry, tele-mental health care, low- and middle-income countries, treatment, implementation

 Call for Papers